abzr1/aryanbeezadhur.com/README.md

 # About

-I'm a young and dynamic developer and designer.
+I'm a young and dynamic full-stack developer.

 My skills are: